kawseffect/moonieqt/README.md

 - i am a very expirenced dev and code way to much

-- im currently working on NaN!
+- im currently working on Remu & a  google api!

-- Moderator for @AprixStudios
+- Moderator for @NCA

 ```